UdacityFrontEndScholarship/task-master/README.md

 - HomePage,Login, Signup Page is Designed .
 (Thanks to collective effort) Whatever bug remains will be squashed later.
 # Next Up

-- User Account Page(Shashank Working on it)
+- User Account Page/Dashboard(Shashank Working on it)

 # What you can do?